Strategies for Student Success

 Study Organization

-• Break big term paper and other projects into smaller tasks
+• Break big term papers and other projects into smaller tasks

-• Try to choose multiple shorter classes rather than single long classes or reduce course load
+• Try to choose multiple shorter classes rather than single long classes, or reduce the course load

 • Request weekly, if not daily, informal verbal feedback from teachers and supervisors

-• Utilize instructor office hours to receive additional clarification or check-ins on assignments
+• Utilize the instructor’s office hours to receive additional clarification or check-ins on assignments

-• Prioritize study items and set daily, weekly, monthly goals
+• Prioritize study items and set daily, weekly, and monthly goals

-• Inquire about receiving class notes, or be assigned a note-taker
+• Inquire about receiving class notes or being assigned a note-taker

 ADHD Academic Accommodation Options